Nobody Speak: Composition

 "Nobody Speak" features rap verses from El-P and Killer Mike of rap duo Run the Jewels, who were credited as the song's writers alongside DJ Shadow.
 It contains a musical sample of "Ol' Man River" by Caterina Valente, and a lyrical sample from "Top Billin'" (from Audio Two's 1987 album What More Can I Say?).

 The instrumental features a funk-like bass and drum groove, brass horns, as well as guitar loops.
 Shadow chose El-P and Killer Mike as collaborators due to their vocal style fitting the song's instrumental the most.

 Release

 "Nobody Speak" was first made available through the Run the Jewels Record Store Day release.
 It consisted of a special virtual reality cardboard viewer, which held a code that granted the purchaser to a free digital download of the song.
 The song was eventually made available for a paid download through Mass Appeal Records.
 The song was later released as a limited edition 12" vinyl single on August 24, 2016, through Mass Appeal and Liquid Amber.

+Part 2

+In June 2026, DJ Shadow released a remix to the song, titled "Nobody Speak Part 2", with additional features from Denzel Curry and TiaCorine.
+It was released as a single for the 10th anniversary reissue of The Mountain Will Fall.